HotPizzaYT/pirate.based-cli/README.md

 A CLI version of pirate.based with way more features!
 - Proxy + alternative server options
 - Actually has trackers included with the magnet link!
+- Windows support has been added via PIP
 # Cons
-- Linux only.
-I will work on a Powershell version soon when I get my VM up and running
+- ~~Linux only.
+I will work on a Powershell version soon when I get my VM up and running~~
+- Windows install hasn't been tested yet.
+- This PIP package is not yet available on PyPI
 - Torrent downloading is not embedded into the program.
 - Currently, there are no API mirror sites, or any that I've heard of
 - Because of the above, no API mirror sites have been tested.